sdiehl/mdbook-include-rs/README.md

 1. Parses your markdown looking for code blocks with directives
 2. Uses Rust's `syn` library to parse and extract the requested code elements
 3. Formats the extracted code with proper syntax highlighting
+4. Processes display markers to show only the relevant code sections
-4. Replaces the directive in your markdown with the extracted code
+5. Replaces the directive in your markdown with the extracted code

 ## Command Line Interface